-Maybe this property can be converted into a 3-bedroom 3-bathroom luxury home, by merging many of the already existing bedrooms.
+This property may be converted into a 3-bedroom, 3-bathroom luxury home by merging many existing bedrooms.

-This depends on the local property market and what is usually selling faster in the area.
+This depends on the local property market and what is usually selling faster.

 If this can’t be done before it hits the market, it can at least be mentioned to potential buyers.

-To help potential buyers visualize these modifications, you could create a virtual floor plan apart from the actual one you might do already for the existing property.
+To help potential buyers visualize these modifications, you could create a virtual floor plan apart from the one you might already do for the existing property.

-Another important thing to do would be home staging.
+Another vital thing to do would be home staging.

-It’s already difficult to make a cluttered ‘normal’ home appeal to a potential buyer.
+Making a cluttered ‘normal’ home appeal to a potential buyer is tricky.

 For a unique home, this might be even harder to do.

 In this article, I already discussed how much home staging costs and whether it is worthwhile.

 Attracting the Right Potential Buyers for Your Unique Property